 Occasional protests happen in Taksim Square and other central areas.
 Give them a wide berth.
 Check your home government's travel advisory before flying.

-Always get travel insurance — SafetyWing and World Nomads both cover Turkey well.
+Always get travel insurance — see our Turkey insurance guide for SafetyWing vs World Nomads vs credit-card-cover.
 Adventure coverage (balloon flying, paragliding) matters if you're visiting Cappadocia or Ölüdeniz.

 Not insurance advice.
 We earn a commission if you buy through our links — this has no effect on price.
 Always read the policy documents before purchasing and verify coverage for your specific activities.